Components of State Anti-Bullying Laws and Regulations

 Do Illinois anti-bullying laws and regulations encourage or require districts to provide safeguards or mental health supports for students involved with bullying?

 Yes.
-Illinois school district bullying prevention policies must include interventions that can be taken to address bullying.
-School districts must discuss the availability of interventions with parents or guardians of all students involved in alleged incidents of bullying.
-Interventions may include, but are not limited to, school social worker services, restorative measures, social-emotional skill building, counseling, school psychological services, and community-based services.
+Illinois school district bullying prevention policies must include interventions that can be taken to address bullying, which may include, but are not limited, to school social work services, restorative measures, social-emotional skill building, counseling, school psychological services, and community-based services.
+School district policies must require that the district or school provide the victim with information regarding services that are available within the district and community, such as counseling, support services, and other programs.

 Do Illinois anti-bullying laws and regulations involve parents in efforts to address bullying behavior?